-Course Name: Issues in Intelligence Course Code: MASI 601 Credit hours: 3
+Course Name: Issues in Intelligence

 This course will examine the recent developments and changes in intelligence systems and assesses the different ways in which persistent and emerging issues in the field are discussed and implemented in achieving policy objectives of the Nation-States.
 This course also recognizes and explores the evolving intersection between intelligence and national security.